jaishree/ActiveAndroidTest/Running-the-Test-Suite.md

     ./android avd

 This will launch the AVD Manager and allow you to create a device emulator for running the tests.
-As far I test you can create pretty much whatever you want here.
+You can create anything fairly standard here that you want, or use one that you already have setup.

 ### Run Emulator